Opportunity Search Results

 Friends of Johnson County Library supports library programs and services through the sale of books donated by the community.

-Volunteers are needed to help accept book donations at the Friends of Johnson County Library Sort Center (8279 Melrose Dr., Overland Park, KS).
-Volunteers must be able to lift boxes up to 40 lbs. on/off dolly carts, stand for long periods of time, and be comfortable going outside to assist with donation drop offs.
-Closed toed shoes, masks, and comfortable clothing are strongly encouraged.
-Volunteers ages 14-17 are welcome but please get your parents permission before registering.
-Snacks and bottled water will be provided.
+Donation Drop-off volunteers accept book donations at the Friends of Johnson County Library Sort Center (8279 Melrose Dr., Overland Park, KS).
+The Donation Drop-off Volunteer Lead Volunteers lift boxes up to 40 lbs. on/off dolly carts, stand for long periods of time, and move between inside and outdoors to assist with donation drop offs.

 Requirements